aofarrel/verbose-fiesta/Terra/Workspaces/BloodPressure_GWAS_Template.md

 | December 3, 2019 | Gen3 updates | Beth |
 | November 22, 2019 | Updates from Alisa | Beth |
 | October 22, 2019 | User experience edits from Beri | Beth|

+† This was performed in the interest of clarity and cost-savings by minimizing the time spent using Hail.